 The University of Warsaw was established in 1809.
 For over 200 years, the school has produced highly trained doctors.
 Today it is the largest school of medicine in Poland and one of the most prestigious.

 The faculty at MUW has a national and international reputation for the study of medicine in Poland being at the forefront of science and medical practice.

 Programs of study

-The University of Warsaw offers a number of programs in English, among them medicine and dentistry.
+The University of Warsaw offers a number of programs in English, among them general medicine and dentistry.

-The branch of the university that offers programs in English was established in 1993.
+This Polish medical university program in English was established in 1993.
 Today it offers a six-year track in medicine for high school graduates and a four-year track for those with a first degree.

 Graduates of each of the medical tracks are granted an MD degree and medical certification that is recognized throughout the European Union, North America and most other countries of the world.

-Graduates of the school of dentistry are granted a Doctor of Dentistry (DMD) degree and certification that is similarly recognized internationally.
+Graduates of the University of Warsaw School of Dentistry are granted a Doctor of Dentistry (DMD) degree and certification that is similarly recognized internationally.

-The university is located in the capital city of Poland, one of the more dynamic and developing cities of Eastern Europe.
+The University of Warsaw is located in the capital city of Poland, one of the more dynamic and developing cities of Eastern Europe.
 Warsaw is a center for political and economic life with social and cultural significance.
-The city is increasing ranked high in the world as an attractive place to live.
+The city is increasingly highly ranked in the world as an attractive place to live.

 Warsaw hosts over 200,000 foreign students a year.